* Rate based on fewer than 10 observations.

 The residential placement rate is the number of juvenile offenders in residential placement per 100,000 juveniles age 10 through the upper age of original juvenile court jurisdiction in each state.

-To protect the confidentiality of juvenile residents all published data from the Census of Juveniles in Residential Placement (CJRP) are rounded to the nearest multiple of three.
-Each state cell is rounded independently, without consideration as to row or column totals.
-As a result, in many tables, the internal cells do not add to the marginal totals.
-Rates and percentages presented from CJRP are also based on rounded totals.
+To preserve the privacy of the juvenile residents, state cell counts have been rounded to the nearest multiple of three.
+Detail may not add to total because of rounding.
+Rates and percentages presented are also based on rounded totals.
 More information on this rounding rule is available on the EZACJRP